Coupled reaction-diffusion equations on adjacent domains: Two adjacent half-spaces

+We claim that $(\tilde u,\tilde v)$ converges to $(U,V)$ as $t\to+\infty$ locally uniformly in space, in the closure of the respective domains.
+Then, by symmetry, the same conclusion holds for the translation $x_1+ct$.
+Once we have this, we can recover the whole interval $|x_1|\leq ct$ by using \cite[Lemma 4.1]{BRR2}, which, loosely speaking, asserts that the convergence to $(U,V)$ occurs on a convex set (see also \cite[Lemma 4.4]{RTV} for a proof of such a result).
+Let us prove this claim.

+The pair $(\tilde u, \tilde v)$ solves \eqref{0eq:1.13} and has $(u_0,v_0)$ as an initial datum.
+To get an upper bound, we reason as in the proof of Proposition~\ref{0pr:1.1}: we take a sufficiently large constant as an initial datum for \eqref{0eq:1.13}; then, the solution, which lies above $(\tilde u, \tilde v)$ thanks to the comparison principle, does not depend on $x_1,\dots,x_{N-1}$, due to the invariance of the problem.
+Thus, it is a solution of \eqref{0eq:1.1} and converges to $(U,V)$ thanks to Theorem~\ref{0th:1.3}.

-For part \eqref{0th:1.4.ii}, take $c<c^*_\infty$, $c\sim c^*_\infty$ and consider In order to conclude by applying \cite[Lemma 4.1]{BRR2} (see also \cite[Lemma 4.4]{RTV} for a proof of it), it suffices to show that $(\tilde u,\tilde v)$ converges to $(U,V)$ as $t\to+\infty$.
-First of all, we observe that it solves \eqref{0eq:1.13} and has $(u_0,v_0)$ as an initial datum.
-Thus, thanks to the strong comparison principle, it is strictly positive at any positive time.
-As a consequence, at time $t=1$, we can place below such a solution the arbitrarily small stationary subsolutions of \eqref{0eq:1.13} constructed either in Proposition \ref{0pr:1.3} or in Proposition \ref{0pr:1.4} or in Proposition \ref{0pr:1.5}.
-By reasoning as in Proposition \ref{0pr:1.1} and Proposition \ref{0pr:1.2}, we can prove that the solution of the parabolic problem starting from the subsolution converges, locally uniformly, to $(U,V)$.
-Therefore, the same occurs to $(\tilde u,\tilde v)$, as we wanted. \end{proof} \end{theorem}
+Passing to the lower bound, the strong comparison principle ensures that $(\tilde u,\tilde v)$ is strictly positive at any positive time.
+As a consequence, at time $t=1$, we can place below such a solution the arbitrarily small, stationary subsolutions of \eqref{0eq:1.13} constructed in Proposition~\ref{0pr:1.3} (respectively, in Proposition~\ref{0pr:1.4}, or in Proposition~\ref{0pr:1.5}), when the value of $c^*_{\infty}$ is given by the first case in \eqref{0eq:1.10} (respectively, the second or the third case).
+By reasoning as in Proposition~\ref{0pr:1.1}, one obtains that the solution starting from the subsolution converges to a steady state which depends only on $x_N$, thus a steady state of the problem without the drift term, which necessarily is $(U,V)$ thanks to Proposition~\ref{0pr:1.2}.
+Once again, the comparison principle gives the lower bound for $(\tilde u,\tilde v)$. \end{proof} \end{theorem}

-We conclude this section with a diagram (see Figure \ref{0fig:1.1}) that summarizes the possible values of $c^*_\infty$ according to the different ranges of the diffusion and reaction parameters ($D,d,g'(0),f'(0)$) appearing in the system, and we prove the following qualitative properties of $c^*_\infty$.
+We conclude this section with a diagram (see Figure~\ref{0fig:1.1}) that summarizes the possible values of $c^*_\infty$ according to the different ranges of the diffusion and reaction parameters ($D,d,g'(0),f'(0)$) appearing in the system, and we prove the following qualitative properties of $c^*_\infty$.